How Long Does Jet Lag Last? Recovery in 4 to 14 Days

 4. Use caffeine and alcohol carefully

 Caffeine in the morning and early afternoon can help with daytime alertness.
-Caffeine within roughly six hours of bedtime often interferes with falling asleep, so it is safer to avoid it late in the day.
+Caffeine within roughly six to eight hours of bedtime often interferes with falling asleep, and a stronger dose can extend that window further.
+For a dose-aware cutoff at the new local time, see When to Stop Caffeine Before Bed.
 Alcohol can feel like it helps you sleep, but it tends to reduce sleep quality later in the night, so go easy on the first days.

 Direction-specific tips